|

 [rollover thumbnails to view additional images]

-- 141 upscale condominiums
+• 141 upscale condominiums

-- 42,400 sf of retail space
+• 42,400 sf of retail space

-- 24,800 sf of office space
+• 24,800 sf of office space

 Location: - Location map - PDF file

 Center of downtown, City of Olympia, two blocks between 4th and 5th Ave.
 Olympia is the State of Washington’s scenic Capitol City, with a population of 50,000 people.
 Tourists from all over the region visit the state Capitol Campus and its monuments.
 Located on the shores of Puget Sound and Capitol Lake, with views of the Olympic Mountains and Mount Rainier, Olympia is the historic and cultural center of southern Puget Sound.
-The Evergreen State College, South Puget Sound Community College, St. Martin University are located here, and along with State Government, create a stable and prosperous local economy.
+The Evergreen State College, South Puget Sound Community College and St. Martin's University are located here, which along with State Government, create a stable and prosperous local economy.
 Olympia has made huge investments in parks and transportation amenities and Larida Passage will build upon these existing assets to create a first-class mixed-use development.

 Total retail & leisure market sales of $3 billion within a 20-minute drive time, growing at 5.7% annually.